 For a long time, the most widely used yardstick was purely based on a feeling, as web trends moved on, business owners would get in touch when they thought their website was looking ‘old fashioned’.
 Thankfully (at least we think so) times have changed, and as with most things in the information age, there are a number of ways to measure the right time to give your website a refresh.

 We’ve come up with a few common questions to ask yourself which will hopefully go some way to helping you decide if now is the time.
+If you answer any no to any of the below questions, it may be time to get in touch with your local web designers.

 Q: Is your website responsive / mobile friendly?